Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 3. How to clean a washing machine seal

 Once you have cleaned the washing machine drum, turn to the seal – the malleable rubber part, just inside the washing machine door.
 This is where anything you have mistakenly put in your washing machine – coins, hair clips, debris – gathers, along with lint, fluff, washing detergent debris and water.
-And of course, over time, these can become mouldy – and smelly.
+And of course, over time, these can become moldy – and smelly.

 Ideally, you ought to check the lower part of the seal after every wash to remove any sharp objects that could damage your washing machine.
-And, it is a wise move to run a soft, absorbent cloth around and inside the seal, too – this ensuring that, as you drag washing from the machine, it doesn't pick up the dirt within the seal.
+And, it is a wise move to run a soft, absorbent cloth around and inside the seal, too – this ensuring that, as you drag your laundry from the machine, it doesn't pick up the dirt within the seal.